rsobczuk/Axa.MovieRate/README.md

 TODO:
 Use ActionFilter or whatever (even build in into .NET DataAnnotations) for validation that voting value is between 1 and 10.
+Create indexes on the database table.
+More comments into the code.